-This is where you will need a floor mounted mini split system.
-The floor mounted unit installs at the bottom of the wall, so it's more likely to fit where it's supposed to.
+This is where you will need a floor-mounted mini split system.
+The floor-mounted unit sits at the bottom of the wall, so it's more likely to fit where it's supposed to.
 You may also use them in other rooms when you don't want to install wall or ceiling mini split units.

-Avoid installing your floor mounted unit in a place that gets direct sunlight.
-Direct sunlight on the unit will effect its accuracy in determining indoor temperature, and will result in too much output from the unit.
-For better temperature control, mount the unit a reasonable distance from any direct sunlight spots.
+Avoid installing the indoor unit in a place that gets direct sunlight.
+Direct sunlight will affect its accuracy in determining indoor temperature and result in too much output from the unit.
+For better temperature control, mount it a reasonable distance from any direct sunlight spots.

 Don't install the unit behind furniture to hide it.
-The furniture will block the air flow and reduce the performance of the unit.
+The furniture will block air flow and reduce performance.
 Install the unit in a place where it's unobstructed and can blow cool air across the length of the room.
-Unrestricted air flow will allow the unit to more effectively and efficiently condition the air in the entire room.
+Unrestricted air flow will allow for more effective and efficient cooling of the entire room.

 Features to Consider

-Most units include a handheld remote, but it's possible you may find some units that include a hard-wired wall mounted control.
+Most units include a handheld remote, but it's possible you may find some that include a hard-wired wall-mounted control.
 Carefully look through the details on any model you're considering to ensure it has the types of controls and mounting you seek.